optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 ## Abstract

-This enhancement proposal explains the adoption of static typing in estimagic.
+This enhancement proposal explains the adoption of static typing in optimagic.
 The goal is to reap a number of benefits:

 - Users will benefit from IDE tools such as easier discoverability of options and